-As the leading manufacturer of buses and motor coaches in the United States and Canada, a strong environmental, social and governance ("ESG") focus is integral to how the Company conducts business.
+As one of the world's leading independent global bus and coach manufacturers, a strong environmental, social and governance ("ESG") focus is integral to how the Company conducts business.
 NFI is very proud of the commitment it has made to ESG.
 Having a robust ESG strategy is crucial for the Company to create long-term and sustainable value for all of its stakeholders.
 The Company's ESG focus covers all aspects of its business, including environmental, health and safety, governance and standards of business conduct, shared mobility principles, diversity and inclusion, employee workplace satisfaction and advancement and commitment to the communities where we work.
+In addition, the Company's products have significant positive impact on the communities in which they operate, including with respect to emissions, gridlock reduction and economic enablement.
 The Company's ESG report can be found at NFI's website at www.nfigroup.com.